Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Congenital heart defects.

-Various kidney diseases, late toxicosis of pregnant women, regular intake of certain medications, in some cases this also applies to oral contraceptives, should be attributed to the causes of secondary hypertension.
+Various kidney diseases, late toxicosis of pregnant women, regular use of certain medications, in some cases this also applies to oral contraceptives, should be attributed to the causes of secondary hypertension.

 The above risk factors can be divided into two large groups :

-• Which can be eliminated on their own or with the help of doctors: to treat obesity, reduce blood cholesterol levels, the number of cigarettes smoked, alcohol or salt consumed, lose weight, and so on.
+• Which can be eliminated independently or with the help of doctors: treat obesity, reduce blood cholesterol levels, the number of cigarettes smoked, alcohol or salt consumed, lose excess weight and so on.

-• There is no way to avoid: age and hereditary predisposition.
+• Which cannot be avoided: age and hereditary predisposition.

-Therefore, those who are in the so-called second risk group need to carefully monitor their health, monitor and prevent arterial hypertension.
-And everyone who has at least one of the above factors should constantly monitor the level of blood pressure and, of course, lead a normal and active lifestyle.
+Therefore, those who are in the so-called second risk group need to especially carefully monitor their health and monitor and prevent arterial hypertension.
+And everyone who has at least one of the above factors should constantly monitor their blood pressure levels and, of course, lead a normal and active lifestyle.

-Complaints: headache, more often in the occipital and parietal regions, heaviness in the back of the head, dizziness, noise in the head, "flying flies" before the eyes, stabbing or aching pains in the precordial region.
+Complaints: headache, often in the occipital and parietal regions, heaviness in the back of the head, dizziness, noise in the head, “flying spots” before the eyes, stabbing or aching pain in the precordial region.

-Examination and palpation: often hypersthenic constitution, increased nutrition, facial flushing.
-The apical impulse is diffuse, resistant, displaced to the left, sometimes downward.
-The pulse is firm, full.
+Inspection and palpation: often hypersthenic constitution, increased nutrition, facial hyperemia.
+The apex beat is diffuse, resistant, shifted to the left, sometimes downward.
+The pulse is hard and full.

-Auscultation: I tone at the apex is weakened, accent of tone II above the aorta.
-As the changes from the left ventricle increase, a functional systolic murmur at the apex of the heart, heart rhythm disturbances may appear.
+Auscultation: The first tone at the apex is weakened, the accent of the second tone is over the aorta.
+As changes in the left ventricle increase, functional systolic murmur may appear at the apex of the heart and cardiac arrhythmias.

 Instrumental research methods

-X-ray: Signs of left ventricular hypertrophy, aortic configuration of the heart, the aorta is enlarged, thickened.
+X-ray: Signs of left ventricular hypertrophy, aortic configuration of the heart, the aorta is dilated and thickened.

-ECG: Levogram: R I> R II> R III, S III> S I, RV 5 - 6> RV 4.
+ECG: Levogram: R I >R II >R III, S III >S I, RV 5 - 6 >RV 4.
 Signs of left ventricular overload: S-T segment in I, aVL, V 5-6 below the isoline.
-There can be flattened, smoothed or even negative T in I, aVL, V 5-6.
+There may be flattened, smoothed or even negative T in I, aVL, V 5-6.

-Ocular fundus: retinal arteries are narrowed, twisted, veins are dilated.
-Symptoms of Guna-Salus I, II, III Art.
+Ocular fundus: retinal arteries are narrowed, tortuous, veins are dilated.
+Symptoms of Guna-Salus I, II, III degrees.
 Symptoms of "copper" and "silver" wire.

 Ultrasound of the heart: thickening of the wall of the left ventricle.